michaelni/randomtests/README.md

 * pcg-xsh-rr-breach
     Code to compute the seed from 2-3 input values (and an extra one for verification) of PCG-XSH-RR-64/32 and PCG-XSH-RR-128/64

+* pcg-correlation-check
+    Tool to search for correlated streams in random increments / seeds for PCG-DXSM (128bit seed / increment, 64bit output)

 * moolitac
     Search Mooltipass Accelerometer data for values clipped to max or min